craigbilner/react-component-tester/README.md

 takes a zero based decimal delimited string path and returns the resulting rendered component. this will make your tests more brittle to DOM changes but can come in handy

-here the first child is found. if we wanted the second child of the third child of the four child we would pass "3.2.1"
+here the first child is found. if we wanted the second child of the third child of the fourth child we would pass "3.2.1"

     const value = NOTHING.findChild('0');
     const actual = typeof value;